dkvz/majorsetbe/README.md

 npm run watch
 ```

+The theme won't work unless watch or "compile:css" is ran since the output CSS files are not included in the repo.

 ## To configure inside Wordpress
 * The sidebar - It appears in the footer and most probably has to be changed.
 * Change site title (in browser title bars).